dirtydenny/regex-email-qualifier/gist-regexemail.md

 ### Quantifiers

 In our regex, we want to have at least 1 of each character class in groups 0 and 1.
-It is the plus sign + at the end but before the group closing parenthesis that makes that happen.
+It is the plus sign + after the closing ] at the end but before the group closing parenthesis ) that makes that happen.
 ### Grouping Constructs

 Within our code snipit we see three instances of grouping where the smaller groups are enclosed in parenthesis ().
 Each one of these is assigned a group number starting at zero.
 We use the groups to incorporate only the items we require for each unique section we are searching.
 When we have multiple groups, we refer to them as subexpressions.